 Factors Influencing Success

-The Chesapeake Bay watershed is vast and its geology and population diverse.
+The Chesapeake Bay watershed is vast,its geology complex, and its population diverse.

 Local officials differ in recognition of long-term effects of public policy and mirror the range of personal and political goals which characterize the American public.
 Turnover rates among elected and appointed officials are unpredictable, complicating return on investment from training.
 Availability of resources - defined as expertise, time, staff and funds - vary widely.
 Some local officials are technically sophisticated; others do not use technology.
 Environmental issues are often not routinely addressed in capital planning and annual budgets.